 Ms. Sarah Baxter, Senior Associate, RMF Silva

 Sarah grew up on a farm in Mid Canterbury, and continues to live rurally.
-Attending University of Canterbury and completing a Law and Commerce degree in 2016.
-Sarah has worked in Ashburton for the past six years, and joined RMF Silva in September 2019.
+Attending University of Canterbury and completing a Law and Commerce degree in 2016, Sarah has worked in Ashburton for the past eight years, and joined RMF Silva in September 2019.
 Sarah works across a range of areas, specialising in agribusiness, property, conveyancing, wills, trusts and powers of attorney.
 Outside of work Sarah enjoys spending time with friends and family, and playing sports such as squash and netball.

 Ms. Kirsten Maclean, Director, D’Arcy Thomson Law